Międzybóż (Polish), Меджибіж (Ukrainian), Меджибож – Medzhibozh (Russian), מעזשביזש, Mezbizh (Yiddish)

 Besht name in a Tax List at 1758

 After Medzhybizh was recaptured from the Turks, it went through what many consider its golden age during the 17th and 18th century.
 Under the Sieniawski family and later the Czartoryski family, the town prospered.
 Medzhybizh successfully defended itself from several Haidamak attacks.
 By the mid 1700s, Medzhybizh was the seat of power in Podilia Province.
-It had a population of nearly 5,000 of which there were 2,500 Jews.
+It had a population of nearly 5,000 of which 2,500 were Jews.

 In 1765 there were 2,039 Jews registered in the community of Medzibozh and the nearby villages.

 The founder of Hasidism, Israel ben Eliezer Ba’al Shem Tov, made the town his seat from about 1740 until his death in 1760 and was buried there.
-The zaddikim Baruch ben Jehiel, Israel’s grandson, and R. Abraham Joshua Heschel of Apta also lived and were buried there.
+The zaddikim Baruch ben Jehiel, Israel’s grandson, and R. Abraham Joshua Heschel of Apta also lived and were buried here.